aucloud/aucloud.github.io/docs/Platform_Services/Object_Storage/accessing_object_storage.md

 ## Accessing Object Storage

-1. S3 Object Storage can be accessed via a plug-in through VMware Cloud Director.
-To enable the plug-in, contact your Customer Success Manager, Sales Executive or AUCloud Support [support@australiacloud.com.au](mailto:support@australiacloud.com.au).
+1. S3 Object Storage can be accessed via a plug-in through VMware Cloud Director and is enabled by default.
+If you do not have access contact your Customer Success Manager, Sales Executive or AUCloud Support [support@australiacloud.com.au](mailto:support@australiacloud.com.au).

-1. When the plug-in has been enabled, you will be able to access Object Storage and commence creating your buckets.
+2. When the plug-in has been enabled, you will be able to access Object Storage and commence creating your buckets.
 Select **Object Storage** from the Main Menu.

     ![nav object storage](./assets/nav_object_storage.png)

-1. You will be presented with the dashboard which displays an overall view of your object store including:
+3. You will be presented with the dashboard which displays an overall view of your object store including:

     - Total Buckets
     - Total Objects